 Vetter believes in the protection of human rights globally both in our own facilities as well as within our supply chain.
 To this end, we have established an integrated approach to compliance across our business also comprising risks related to modern slavery.
-Our commitment to these issues and to compliance in general is outlined in our Vetter Code of Conduct and in our Vetter Supplier Code of Conduct.
+Our commitment to these issues and to compliance in general is outlined in our Vetter Code of Conduct2 and in our Vetter Supplier Code of Conduct3.
 We have invested significant time and resources in creating an effective and efficient compliance management system and strive to collaborate with our customers and suppliers to support industry-wide improvements.

 a) Vetter Code of Conduct

 Our general commitment to compliance is outlined in our Vetter Code of Conduct that sets forth our code of ethics and covers the values and principles by which we conduct business worldwide.
 Our Code of Conduct confirms our commitment to honesty, integrity, social and environmental responsibility and to mutual trust and respect in every relationship of which we are part of.
 It provides information about the integrity standards that Vetter requires all employees and business partners, such as suppliers and customers, to follow, including standards relating to diversity, non-discrimination and anti-harassment.
 The Vetter Code of Conduct is applicable to, and complied by, every Vetter employee worldwide.
 We aim to extend the reach of our Code’s main principles to our trusted business partners as well.

 b) Vetter’s Compliance Management Policy